dawidkaluza/cook-it-yourself/README.md

 ![High level architecture](./images/high-level-architecture.jpg)

 - Web app implemented with Javascript, Typescript, React, Next.js and Bootstrap.
-- Backend services implemented with Java, Spring Boot, Spring Security, Spring Cloud, PostgresSQL, Redis and RabbitMQ.
+- Backend services implemented with Java, DDD, Spring Boot, Spring Security, Spring Cloud, PostgresSQL, Redis and RabbitMQ.
 - Every app is containerized via Docker, so it can be started and tested independently on local environment without any manual setup.
 Besides that, they all can work together in Kubernetes by applying prepared config files.
 - The apps have automated CI processes configured with GitHub Actions, so that a new version of each app is automatically built, tested and containerized.
 - Web app and services communicate with each other synchronously via REST API or asynchronously via AMQP API.